-I am currently working as a consultant for TIDO and as Post-Doc at City, University of London.
+I am currently working as a post-doctoral researcher at the Analyse-Synthèse group at IRCAM, Paris.
 Have a look on the right for my recent publications.
 My research interests include the following topics within music information retrieval and bioacoustics:

 - computational (ethno)musicology

 - digital humanities

 - raspberry pi, arduiono and the internet of things

 - big data technologies on large music datasets

 - human computation